dashameter/evowallet/README.md

 # serve with hot reload for local development
 $ npm run local

-# serve with hot reload for evonet development
+# serve with hot reload for testnet development
-$ npm run evonet
+$ npm run testnet

 # build for production and launch server
 $ npm run build